 And this changes our daily use ALOT, from Photos to Siri.

-3-Steps To Save Your Facebook Photos in iOS 11+!
+3-Steps To Save Your Facebook Photos in iOS 11+ and iPadOS !

-If you can’t save pictures from Facebook to iPhone or iPad, the first time you open Facebook after updating to iOS 11+, you need to update your app permissions to allow Facebook access to Notifications, Location Services, and Photo Access.
+If you can’t save pictures from Facebook to iPhone or iPad, the first time you open Facebook after updating to any version of iOS or iPadOS from ioS 11 onwards, you need to update your app permissions to allow Facebook access to Notifications, Location Services, and Photo Access.

-Don’t see these messages?
-Then go to Settings > Privacy > Photos and see if Facebook is already there.
-If so, all you need to do is update Allow Photo Access from Never to Read and Write.
+- If so, all you need to do is update Allow Photo Access from Never to Read and Write

 For most of us, we need to first give Facebook permission before this toggle shows up.